 How does it all work?

-- Mid-February - Those selected as staff will be given a fundraising orientation
+- By March 9 - Those selected as staff will be given a fundraising orientation

 - Early March to Early June - Staff engage in fundraising

 - June 9 - Staff arrive in Durham

 - June 18 - Camp begins!

 - July 30 - End-of-Camp Banquet / Staff Debrief session begins

 - August 1 - Staff depart for home

 What if I am concerned about fundraising?

 - Counselors will raise $3,200 ($2,200 program expenses + $1,000 take-home stipend).